TWGSS-OI-Team/Notes/README.md

 Indeed, this is undoubtedly true: you may verify with several examples.
 Therefore, by considering these equivalence relationships, we define ab (mod m): a and b are equivalent under modulo m.
 Or it simply means that when a and b are divided by m, their remainder are the same.
 We can deduce some crucial identities from it:

-a (mod m) + b (mod m) mod m = a+b (mod m) a (mod m) - b (mod m) mod m = a-b (mod m) a (mod m)  b (mod m) mod m = ab (mod m)
+a (mod m) + b (mod m) mod m ≡ a + b (mod m) \
+a (mod m) - b (mod m) mod m ≡ a - b (mod m) \
+a (mod m)  b (mod m) mod m ≡ ab (mod m)

 Which exactly means, where two numbers are equivalent under modulo m, they can be replaced by each other under addition, subtraction and multiplication!

 ## Raising High Power of Number

 Sometimes you are required to raise a number to a really big integer modulo m, for example ~10^8.
 How can we do it efficiently?
-Binary exponential is a solution.[2]
+Binary exponential is a solution.
 We can recursively solve that for lower power, and inductively find the answer.
-Indeed a^{2k} =(ak)2 and a2k+1 =a(ak)2, and these two relationships are enough to find the power of numbers (if one is familiar with recursion).
+Indeed a^{2k} = (a^k)^2 and a^{2k+1} = a(a^k)^2, and these two relationships are enough to find the power of numbers (if one is familiar with recursion).

 Suppose we have a chain.
 We can split it into almost half, and we can observe that the two parts are almost the same: therefore we need not compute the same thing repeatedly (this technique is also called divide-and-conquer).
-Time complexity O(log n) for computing an.
+Time complexity O(log n) for computing a^n.

 ## Modular Division
 You may ask, how about division?
 How can we divide a number by another in modulo?
-How can we solve bka(mod m) for k?
-A natural idea is, maybe there exist an inverse b-1 for each number b such that bb-11 (mod m).
-Then, multiply both sides by b-1, we have  kab-1(mod m).
+How can we solve bk ≡ a(mod m) for k?
+A natural idea is, maybe there exist an inverse b^{-1} for each number b such that bb^{-1} ≡ 1 (mod m).
+Then, multiply both sides by b-1, we have  k ≡ ab^{-1}(mod m).
 Indeed, such inverse exists and is unique for every integer b coprime to m, i.e. gcd(b, m) = 1, but the proof is beyond the scope of this text.
 (For interested readers, one can search for Bezout’s lemma and the uniqueness of modular inverse.)
-For now,  a(m)-1 is the inverse of a, where (n) is the Euler totient function, which counts the number of coprime number to n, since   a(m) 1(mod m) by Euler’s theorem[4].
-Normally, if m is prime, (m) = m - 1.
-Therefore for usual prime p (e.g. 109+7, 998244353), ap-2 is exactly the modular inverse of a.
+For now,  a(φ(m))-1 is the inverse of a, where φ(n) is the Euler totient function, which counts the number of coprime number to n, since   a^(φ(m)) ≡ 1(mod m) by Euler’s theorem.
+Normally, if m is prime, φ(m) = m - 1.
+Therefore for usual prime p (e.g. 10^9+7, 998244353), a^{p-2} is exactly the modular inverse of a.

 You may also calculate Combination & Permutation via this way, with stored factorials modulo m, and prefix-sum-style technique.